badams97/Sprayer_Chassis_Features/README.md

 ### Feature Importance

 As depicted in the following image, the random forest algorithm generated a corresponding decision tree to base the classification on.
-The root node for this tree contains the **chassis roll rate** parameter, and, therefore, this attribute is considered as the "most important feature."
+The root node for this tree contains the **chassis roll rate** parameter, and, therefore, this attribute is considered as the most important feature.

 ![image](PNG/Tree_Visual.PNG "Decision Tree Visual")

 Furthermore, a **feature importance plot** was created to understand the importance distribution among the various chassis features.
-It is shown that accounts for approximately **49.6%** of the overall importance, whereas chassis pitch rate and chassis vertical acceleration only account for **12.4% and 11.0%**, respectively.
+It is shown that chassis roll rate accounts for approximately **49.6%** of the overall importance, whereas chassis pitch rate and chassis vertical acceleration only account for **12.4% and 11.0%**, respectively.

 ![image](PNG/Feature_Importance.PNG "Feature Importance")

 ***